Ken Shirley: ACT New Zealand

 When Douglas and his allies created the ACT New Zealand party, Shirley was involved.
 In ACT's first electoral campaign, the 1996 election, Shirley was ranked in third place on the ACT party list, and re-entered Parliament as a list MP.

 He has previously served as ACT's deputy leader, and in 2004, he was one of four candidates to seek the party's leadership after the retirement of Richard Prebble.

 On the retirement of Jonathan Hunt, he sought election as Speaker of the House of Representatives, but placed third behind Margaret Wilson and Clem Simich.

 He remained a list MP until the 2005 election, in which only two ACT MPs were returned.

 Post-parliamentary career

 In May 2006, Shirley was appointed Executive Director of Organics Aotearoa New Zealand (OANZ), the peak industry body representing the organic sector, which is charged with implementing a strategy to boost New Zealand's organic production to $1 billion by 2013.

-In July 2007 the Researched Medicines Industry Association announced that Shirley was to be their new Chief Executive Officer, an appointment he took up in September 2007.
+In July 2007 the Researched Medicines Industry Association, a pharmaceuticals industry group, announced that Shirley was to be their new Chief Executive Officer, an appointment he took up in September 2007.

-Since July 2010, he has been the chief executive of the Road Transport Forum (RTF), representing road transport interests.
+From July 2010 to 2018, he was the chief executive of the Road Transport Forum (RTF), representing road transport interests.